FUR PAJAMAS

 Admission will be confirmed by return email.

-Hope to see you at FUR PAJAMAS!
+See you at FUR PAJAMAS!

 John Allman